chao-dotcom/CitetheCite/README.md

-# Wikipedia Report Generator API
+# Cite The Cite, Wikipedia Report Generator API

-A FastAPI service that generates citation-backed reports from Wikipedia articles using MediaWiki API and LLM summarization.
+Wikipedia Report Generator API, A FastAPI service that generates citation-backed reports from Wikipedia articles using MediaWiki API and LLM summarization.

 ---